sammckenna1986/smells_good/README.md

 1. <b>User Story 4:</b> The user creates recipes and manages their 'my recipes' section of the website.
     1. The recipes that the user created appear correctly on the page. - Success
-    2. The recipes that the user created appear correctly on the page. - Success
+    2. The 'edit' button works correctly and the information changes correctly in the mongodb recipe collection. - Success
+    3. The 'delete' button works correctly and the recipe is deleted from the collection. - Success
+    4. The 'Facebook share' button works correctly and shares the page to a users Facebook.
     12. Check the page in [responsinator](https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fibiza.html) - Success